Rogers Centre™ and the Toronto Blue Jays™ are committed to identifying, removing and preventing barriers to accessibility and inclusion.

-Guests are encouraged to visit any open Guest Services location in order to check any strollers or larger items, receive assistance related to lost persons or items and make other general inquiries.
+Guests are encouraged to visit any open Fan Services location in order to check any strollers or larger items, receive assistance related to lost persons or items and make other general inquiries.

 All Jays Shop™ locations at Rogers Centre are wheelchair accessible.
 Jays Shop staff are always available and ready to assist guests at any time.

-Accessible entrances are available for all outdoor events such as Jr. Jays™ Saturdays and Friday Fan Festivals.
+Accessible entrances are available for all outdoor events such as Jr. Jays™ Sundays and Friday Fan Festivals.
 Please approach any event staff member for directions or assistance.